ruby/www.ruby-lang.org/en/documentation/index.md

 {% endhighlight %}

 This should output some information on the installed Ruby version.
-If not, see the [installation page][installation] for various options of getting Ruby.
+If not, see the [installation page](installation/) for various options of getting Ruby.

 ### Getting Started